 - PLCs have omitted the need for hardwiring relay control circuits as it performs tasks without the need to modify, alter, or change the data.

 - A PLC has optimized the use of logic in control systems.
 Previously, large and expensive relay-based units were utilized which have now been compacted into a small PLC.

 - The usage of a PLC is reliable.
 It can transfer programs to download on multiple PLCs.
 The memory unit of a PLC monitors the logical program being sent and stored which eliminates the risk of logic wiring errors.

-- PLCs are flexible, i.e programs can be installed, created, modified, and even transferred easily.
-Also, the functionality of a PLC can be enhanced to perform better by adding extra modules.
+- PLCs are flexible, i.e. programs can be installed, created, modified, and even transferred easily.
+Also, you can enhance the functionality of a PLC to perform better by adding extra modules.